octobercms/docs/user-guide/quickstart/editor/creating-a-layout.md

 ---
 # Creating a Layout

 A **layout** is the shared HTML structure that wraps every page on your site.
-It defines the `<head>` tag, header, footer, navigation — everything that stays the same from page to page.
+It defines the `<head>` tag, header, footer, navigation, and everything that stays the same from page to page.
 Instead of repeating this HTML in every page file, you write it once in a layout.

-The most important tag in a layout is `{% page %}` — this marks the spot where each page's unique content gets inserted.
+The most important tag in a layout is `{% page %}`.
+This marks the spot where each page's unique content gets inserted.

 ## Create the Default Layout